veracode/veracode-api-py/README.md

   - `business_criticality`: one of "VERY HIGH", "HIGH", "MEDIUM", "LOW", "VERY LOW"
   - `business_unit`: the GUID of the business unit to which the application should be assigned
   - `teams`: a list of the GUIDs of the teams to which the application should be assigned
+- `update_app(guid, app_name, business_criticality, business_unit(opt), teams(opt))`: update an application profile.
+Note that partial updates are NOT supported, so you need to provide all values including those that aren't changing.
 - `delete_app(guid)`: delete the application identified by `guid`.
 This is not a reversible action.
 - `get_custom_fields()`: get a list of app profile custom fields available for your organization.